BMW X5 years to avoid — most common problems

 Sometimes, the owners towed their BMW X5 because they could not restart their engines when they stalled.
 BMW admitted that the engine of the 2011 BMW X5 had a flaw that caused it to stall or seize unexpectedly.

 The BMW X5 sunroof is one of the most popular features but has both advantages and disadvantages.
-Unfortunately, the sunroof on the 2008 BMW X5 has some water leak issues.
+Unfortunately, the sunroof on the 2008 BMW X5 has some issues with leaks that often make water leak into the interior of the car.

 On the plus side, it lets in light and can be opened to allow for proper ventilation inside the vehicle.